 At the bottom of the Projects Settings page, you also can see your project’s current Git settings:

 Git Integration Options

 Once you set up your Git connection, Looker will use your Git provider for managing your LookML source files, as described on the Using Version Control and Deploying page.
 That’s all you need to do to set up your project with source file management and version control.
-However, you can configure additional options for Looker’s integration with Git using the Git Integration options on the Project Settings page.
+However, if you are a Looker admin, you can configure additional options for Looker’s integration with Git using the Git Integration options on the Project Settings page.

 In this example, we’re using GitHub, so the window shows GitHub Integration.
 However, if you are using a different Git provider, Looker will display your Git provider’s name instead.